Thailand Eases COVID-19 Restrictions, Cuts Quarantine Period - UrduPoint

 Thailand Eases COVID-19 Restrictions, Cuts Quarantine Period

 BANGKOK, Oct.
-1 (UrduPoint / Pakistan Point News - 1st Oct, 2021 ) :Thailand has eased some COVID-19 restrictive measures, shortened night-time curfews and reduced the mandatory quarantine period for incoming fully-vaccinated visitors to seven days.
+2 (UrduPoint / Pakistan Point News - 3rd Oct, 2021 ) --:Thailand has eased some COVID-19 restrictive measures, shortened night-time curfews and reduced the mandatory quarantine period for incoming fully-vaccinated visitors to seven days.

 Starting on Friday, massage parlors, sports stadiums, theaters and zoos in the capital Bangkok are allowed to reopen with certain pandemic control requirements.